mradionov/tleaf/README.md

 * `[DIRECTORY]` - *(optional)* path to output folder

 The command copies default templates to a directory you've provided.
-You'll be able to modify these templates for your needs and use them to generate test files.
-This folder can be initialized anywhere on your machine, you can use the same configuration and set of templates for multiple projects.
+If directory is not specified, the folder will be created in a current directory.
+As a result you'll be able to modify copied templates for your needs and requirements and use them instead of default templates to generate test files (see more in [Custom templates](#custom-templates)).
+This folder can be initialized anywhere on your machine, you can use the same configuration and set of templates for multiple projects (see commands below to switch between configurations).
 It can be included under version control system, but it is not required at all, it's up to you.

 ***